 - No test is given.
 The test in life is to stay and keep safe.

-PERSONAL GROWTH - (for girls only with permission from parents to participate)(This unit was developed when parents and teachers approached me to teach the girls in 4th grade because some are showing signs of maturity earlier in of their lives).
+PERSONAL GROWTH (for girls only)(This unit was developed when parents and teachers approached me to teach the girls in 4th grade because some are showing signs of maturity earlier in their lives).

 - What tobacco is, what is found in it, and where is tobacco grown.